ChrisWLynn/Broken_detailed_balance/README.md

 The script "HCP_cluster_script.m" demonstrates how we performed the main analysis in the paper (as illustrated in Fig. 4), first using k-means clustering to identify coarse-grained neural states and then estimating entropy production.
 This script uses "kmeans_bisection.m" to perform the hierarchical clustering, "bootstrap_transitions.m" to perform the bootstrap sampling, and "entProd_transitions.m" to estimate the entropy production.

-In order to creat the flux maps illustrated in Fig. 1, first run "fluxMap_bootstrap.m".
+In order to create the flux maps illustrated in Fig. 1, first run "fluxMap_bootstrap.m".
 Then use either "plot_fluxMap_rest.m" (for the rest data) or "plot_fluxMap_gambling.m" (for the gambling data).
 We also include "plot_fluxDivergence.m", which illustrates the flux divergences plotted in Fig. S3 in the Supporting Information.

 For queries or issues, please contact Chris Lynn at cwlynn@princeton.edu.